neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

 ## Geometry and Computational Model

-The geometry consists of a single pincell.
+The geometry consists of a single pincell, cooled by sodium.
 The dimensions and assumed operating conditions are summarized in [table1].
 Note that these conditions are not necessarily representative of full-power nuclear reactor conditions, since we elect laminar flow conditions in order to reduce meshing requirements for the sake of a fast-running tutorial.
+By using laminar flow, we will also use a much lower power density than seen in prototypical systems - but for the sake of a tutorial, all the essential components of multiphysics are present (coupling via power, temperature, and density).
+In addition, to keep the computational requirements as low as possible for NekRS, the height is only 50 cm (so the eignevalue predicted by OpenMC will also be very low, due to high axial leakage).

 !table id=table1 caption=Geometric and operating specifications for a pincell
 | Parameter | Value |